tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 Front matter in 11ty uses [YAML](https://yaml.org/spec/1.2/spec.html) syntax.
 The `permalink` is called a [quoted scalar](https://yaml.org/spec/1.2/spec.html#id2760844) where the `title` and `layout` are scalars in the plain style.
 All the content outside of the document seperators within a `.md` file are rendered as regular Markdown.

 Including a [permalink](https://www.11ty.dev/docs/permalinks/) in front matter data when using 11ty allows for URIs to leave out filename extensions.
-This page `cardBanner.md` will be written to the sites output as `/employees-page/index.html` and accessible from the `/employees-page/` URI.
+The page `cardBanner.md` will be written to the sites output as `/employees-page/index.html` and accessible from the `/employees-page/` URI.

 {% filename "cardBanner.md" %}